John Thomas (American general): American War of Independence

 In the period leading up to open war, Thomas recruited a regiment of volunteers (2nd Massachusetts Regiment) in Plymouth County and served as their colonel.
 In February 1775 the state assembly named him a brigadier general.
 He led his troops to the siege in Boston, and in June, the Congress appointed him a brigadier in the Continental Army.

-General Thomas briefly resigned, disappointed that while four major generals were named, he was not on the list.
-At the time the Congress was trying to name no more than one major general from each state, and Artemas Ward was given preference.
+Thomas briefly resigned, disappointed that while four major generals were named, he was not on the list.
+Congress was then trying to name no more than one major general from each state, and Artemas Ward was given preference.
 When George Washington and Charles Lee both implored him to remain, he returned to service.
-The Congress did resolve that he would be given precedence over all other brigadiers in the army.
+The Congress resolved that he would be given precedence over all other brigadiers in the army.

-On the night of March 4, 1776 he led his division to fortify the Dorchester Heights overlooking the south harbor at Boston using cannon that Henry Knox brought from Fort Ticonderoga.
-From this position he threatened the British fleet and the British were forced to withdraw, evacuating Boston on March 17.
+On the night of March 4, 1776, he led his division to fortify the Dorchester Heights, overlooking the south harbor at Boston, by using cannon that Henry Knox had brought from Fort Ticonderoga.
+From that position, he threatened the British fleet and the British were forced to withdraw, evacuating Boston on March 17.
 Thomas was finally named a major general.

 After General Richard Montgomery was killed, Thomas was assigned to command in Canada and take charge of the Canadian invasion.
 He joined the army besieging Quebec on May 1, but found a disaster.
 The forces here numbered less than 1,000.
 Besides its walls, the city had more defenders than that.
 Over 300 of his men were already overdue for discharge from their enlistment, and smallpox was raging through the force.

 He immediately sent the sick men to Trois-Rivières and began a withdrawal with the rest.
-General Thomas died of smallpox on June 2, 1776, during the retreat up the Richelieu River near Chambly.
-By June 18 the Continental Army had abandoned Canada.
+Thomas died of smallpox on June 2, 1776, during the retreat up the Richelieu River near Chambly.
+By June 18, the Continental Army had abandoned Canada.